HaitaoMao/HaitaoMao.github.io/pages/Me.md

 layout: single
 ---

+来小毛给他整个活！草，走，忽略！ጿ ኈ ቼ ዽ ጿ

 I am a second-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 I am also working close with Dr. [Rongrong Wang](https://users.math.msu.edu/users/wangron6/).
 In those years, I opens up the new direction, Graph Foundation Model in our group.
 See details in [DSE GFM subgroup](https://dse-gfm.github.io/).
 I am super happy and proud to work with those talented guys.

 My research revolves on understanding some interesting phenomenons, finding pitfalls in existing literature, and defining some interesting new challenges.
 I am skilled in (1) conducting curious analytical experiments to observe interesting behaviors and (2) defining an interesting research perspective (but may not be practical).
 During my research road, I answer the following research questions: